agafonoff2000/SimpleMap/README.md

 SimpleMap/ExampleForms/FrmMapDownloader.cs demonstrates how to download google map area as single image (GetFullMapThread function) or how to cache google map on local disk (DownloadThread function).

-SimpleMap/ExampleForms/FrmOpticMap.cs demostrates how to draw cached google map images to screen with custom objects as line, circles etc.
+SimpleMap/ExampleForms/Controls/MapCtl.cs demostrates how to draw cached google map images to screen with custom objects as lines, bitmaps etc.

 The problem, project solve: